saezlab/.github/profile/README.md

 ### Functional omics web app

-Our functional omics pipeline is also available as a web application called FUNKI.
-Check out the [app here][27], find the code in the [git repo][28], and read more in our [preprint][29].
+Our functional omics pipeline is also available as a web application called **FUNKI.** Check out the [app here][27], find the code in the [git repo][28], and read more in our [preprint][29].

-### PROGENy
+### Pathway activities

-PROGENy stands for Pathway RespOnsive GENe activity inference.
+**PROGENy** stands for Pathway RespOnsive GENe activity inference.
 It is a footprint method to infer activities of canonical signaling pathways based on gene expression data.
 Read more in the repos below and in our [paper][8].

 * [R package][6]
 * [Python module][7]

-### DoRothEA
+### Transcription factor activities

-DoRothEA is a comprehensive gene regulatory network compiled from literature, TF binding site prediction, ChIP-Seq and gene expression based inference methods.
+**DoRothEA** is a comprehensive gene regulatory network compiled from literature, TF binding site prediction, ChIP-Seq and gene expression based inference methods.
 It is also a footprint method to infer transcription factor activities based on gene expression data, using the [VIPER algorithm][11].
 Read more in our [paper][12] and in the repos below.
 DoRothEA data is also available in OmniPath.